Here in the 49th state, we are observing the 49th

 the site.
 Do not use any electrical appliances- even a tiny spark could

-ignite the gas.
+ignite the gas. - If

 the power is out, unplug major appliances to prevent possible damage